Mac Mini: Reception

 The Mac Mini has been praised as a relatively affordable computer with a solid range of features.
-Reviews noted it is possible to purchase small computers at the same price with faster CPUs, better graphics cards, more memory, and more storage.
+In the Intel era, reviews noted it was possible to purchase small computers at the same price with faster CPUs, better graphics cards, more memory, and more storage.
 The small size has made the Mac Mini particularly popular for home theater use, and its size and reliability has helped keep resale values high.

-The G4 models model received a considerably lukewarm score among critics.
+The G4 model received a considerably lukewarm score among critics.
 Those at CNET positively identified it as an affordable, quiet, and compact machine, but they disliked the slow hard drive and that it only had two below-expected quantities of USB 2.0 ports.
 Ars Technica indicated criticisms on its non-user-upgradable RAM and storage options and the extra expensive fees for additional drives.
 Overall, they felt that the performance was fairly acceptable.

 The Intel polycarbonate model was moderately praised.
 Engadget aggregated that critics generally praised the Core Duo transition, connectivity, and the Front Row performance.
 The listed reviewers inspected it to be about a 10 to 15% higher performance boost in media-center-related tasks.
 CNET admired its cost, software, home-theater system, and Windows compatibility.
 Despite this, they found criticisms on the poor video output graphic processing units, small hard drive, and the limited remote controllability and upgrade options.
 Ars Technica encountered it to be somewhat underpowered to play high-resolution HD streams at standard frame rates.
 They opposed the integrated graphics implemented within the model because it delivered marginal performance when compared to dedicated graphics processors.

 The unibody model reviews were tepid.
 Engadget praised the HDMI port, compact design, and power efficiency.
 They disputed its lack of Blu-Ray options on home theater and the expensive price.
 CNET wrote a positive review on the HDMI output and the near-decent graphics capability, citing criticisms on the limited user upgrade options and the high cost.
 The same sources of criticism were also mentioned in an Ars Technica review.